 – Issues with daily living skills: feeding, toileting, dressing, grooming, sleeping

-If you have concerns or questions about your child’s development, you can refer your child yourself.
+If you have concerns or questions about your child’s speech and/or language, you can refer your child yourself.
 Public Health Nurses, Family Physicians, Pediatricians, Daycare Providers and other service providers at the Child Development Association can also refer for you.

 The OT will work with the family and team members to:

-- Develop goals and a program suited to your child’s individual needs
+- Identify priorities and a program suited to your child’s individual needs

 - Provide therapy or consultation as needed